dallongo/rFactorSharedMemoryMap/README.md

 A sample application using Python to access the memory map can be found in https://github.com/dallongo/pySRD9c.

 ### Releases
+#### 2016-05-11 (v2.0.0.0)

+* Added Vehicle Info interpolation between Scoring updates
+* Changed meaning of deltaTime to be time since last Scoring update
+* Changed inRealtime to be set/unset by Enter/ExitRealtime methods
+* Added clean up before and after each session

 #### 2016-05-09 (v1.1.0.0)

 * Updated `rfVehicleInfo` to include acceleration and rotation vectors